 and stopped breathing, would you know what to do?
 Many Americans die each year from sudden cardiac arrest, but with the right tools and citizen training, thousands could survive.

-During sudden cardiac arrest, the heart muscle ceases pumping and quivers, a condition called
+During sudden cardiac arrest, the heart muscle stops pumping and quivers, a condition called

 .
 A small percentage of patients who suffer a sudden cardiac arrest outside of the hospital survive.

-While celebrating her 48th birthday, New York nurse Julie Lycksell suddenly collapsed and stopped breathing.
+While celebrating her 48th birthday, Julie Lycksell suddenly collapsed and stopped breathing.
 Her friend asked someone to call 911, while her husband and a restaurant patron started cardiopulmonary resuscitation

-(CPR), and within a minute or two a policeman trained in using an automated external defibrillator (AED)
+(CPR).
+Within a minute or two, a policeman trained in using an automated external defibrillator (AED)

 arrived and administered life-saving pulses of electricity.
 Unlike most sudden cardiac arrest victims, Lycksell had no history of heart trouble, and doctors could not determine why she developed an abnormal heart rhythm.